Pope Francis: hospitalization for bronchitis! Stable condition?

 Veröffentlicht am

-Pope Francis is in the hospital for bronchitis.
-His condition is stable, further updates are expected today.
+Pope Francis is in hospital with bronchitis.
+His condition is stable, further updates expected today.

-Pope Francis, the head of the Catholic Church, has been located in the "Agostino Gemelli" hospital in Rome since Friday because of severe bronchitis.
-According to Vatican circles, he spent a "quiet night" there and his state of health was stable.
-The doctors carry out therapies and further examinations on Monday.
-This information was published by the news portal OE24, which also explains that the 88-year-old was given the traditional Angelus prayer on Sunday afternoon and was prescribed on medical advice "absolute rest".
+Pope Francis, the head of the Catholic Church, has been in the “Agostino Gemelli” hospital in Rome since Friday because of severe bronchitis.
+According to Vatican circles, he spent a “quiet night” there and his health was stable.
+The doctors are carrying out therapy and further examinations this Monday.
+This information was published by the news portal oe24, which also explains that the 88-year-old skipped the traditional Angelus prayer on Sunday afternoon and was prescribed “absolute rest” on medical advice.

 Pope's health problems

-The Pope has been suffering from bronchitis for more than a week, which made inpatient treatment necessary.
-The spokesman for the Holy Stuhl confirmed that Francis was brought to the clinic after pre -annual audiences for the implementation of necessary diagnostic examinations.
-Medical care continues and it is expected that doctors regularly update his state of health, as T-Online reported.
+The Pope has been suffering from bronchitis for more than a week, which made hospital treatment necessary.
+The Holy See spokesman confirmed that Francis was taken to the clinic after morning audiences to carry out necessary diagnostic tests.
+Medical care will continue and doctors are expected to regularly update his health status, t-online reported.

-In the past few months, the Pope has often suffered from health problems.
-A fall in early January led to an injury that forced him to use a noose.
-In addition, he had to fall back on a wheelchair in the past because of other symptoms such as knee pain and sciatic problems.
-Despite these difficulties, he remains active and continues to show interest in the matters of the international community, including a telephone conversation with the parish of the Holy Family in Gaza.
-The voice of the Pontifex sounded tired in this conversation, but he was optimistic and asked about the well -being of his conversation partners.
+The Pope has often suffered from health problems in recent months.
+A fall in early January resulted in an injury that forced him to use a sling.
+He has also had to use a wheelchair in the past due to other complaints such as knee pain and sciatica problems.
+Despite these difficulties, he remains active and continues to show interest in the concerns of the international community, including a telephone conversation with the Holy Family Parish in Gaza.
+During this conversation, the pontiff's voice sounded tired, but he was optimistic and asked about the well-being of his interlocutors.